There are several treatment options available for people with Tourette's syndrome.

 The doctor in charge of your or your child’s care, usually a neurologist (a brain and nervous system specialist), will recommend what they think is the best treatment option.
 However, the final decision will be yours.

-If your child is old enough to fully understand the implications of their decision, they will be asked to decide what treatment they would prefer.
+If your child is old enough to understand fully the implications of their decision, they will be asked to decide what treatment they would prefer.

 Read more about consent to treatment.